Megalopolis (film): Artistic idealism as antidote to polarization

 In 2008, Coppola stated that the character of Cesar Catilina would be inspired by the life of urban planner Robert Moses, who built much of the infrastructure of modern-day New York City, but was criticized for favoring wealthy political interests and ignoring the needs of New York's ethnic minorities.
-Coppola said that he wanted to imagine an "enlightened" version of Moses that preserved Moses' desire to build a better city.
+Coppola said that he wanted to imagine an "enlightened" version of Moses that preserved Moses's desire to build a better city.

 Megalopolis argues that for a democracy to avoid falling into fascism, it needs a bold and inspirational vision for the future, which artists can help provide.
 In 1999, Coppola said that "Rome didn't fall for a long time.
 But how does an Empire die?
 It dies when its people no longer believe in it".
 In 2022, Coppola said his film would offer an optimistic look at humanity and the intuitive goodness in people even in a divided climate.
-He criticized fellow New York Military Academy alumnus Donald Trump for calling Mexican criminals rapists, saying that "dictators and populists stay in power by having you hate someone else. ...
+He criticized fellow New York Military Academy alumnus Donald Trump for calling Mexicans criminal rapists, saying that "dictators and populists stay in power by having you hate someone else. ...
 [P]eople are in the habit of saying all people are bad ...
 We're doing...better.
 We could be proud of being human beings".

 The film concludes with Cesar Catilina delivering an impassioned speech that persuades the public to embrace the vision of Megalopolis.
 Writing for The New Yorker, Justin Chang observed that Coppola's struggle to complete the film without studio interference lent the narrative an unintended layer of self-reflection.
 He described Megalopolis as an artistic defense of beauty and ambition, arguing that its existence was a statement of hope.
 Coppola himself acknowledged the value of visionary ideas but rejected the notion that Catilina's project should prescribe a specific vision of the future, asserting instead that utopia is not a fixed destination but an ongoing conversation.